shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/13/solution/README.md

-# Derive Debug
+# Using Named Types

-You can find the solution for the previous step here.
+You can find the solution to the previous step here.